 As care workers, we support the most vulnerable children and young people in our society, throughout the pandemic and, every day.

-Our Specialist Supported Accommodation carers persevere through sleepless nights, language barriers, and culture differences.
+Our Independent Supported Accommodation carers persevere through sleepless nights, language barriers, and culture differences.
 As hard as it may be, they know it’s much harder for the trafficked young person; believing it to be an honour and a privilege to provide this kind of help.

 What is it like doing your job (during the coronavirus)?

 “Currently, I am doing my visits online, as each young person I normally see every week has a vulnerable person in their household.
 Naturally this is not as easy as it usually is.”…